 It’s Halloween and we indulge in make-believe scary moments and call it fun.

-In real life, even people up to their eyeballs in debt are scared witless by the thought of filing bankruptcy.
+People up to their eyeballs in debt are scared witless by the thought of filing bankruptcy.

 It frightens them more than haunted houses, ghouls, and blood-soaked bodies.